Jack-Krause/FitnessApp/README.md

 ## Current Progress
 * Sign in / registration working
 * Persistence of sign in status upon refresh working
+* Posting to a user's library of exercises pulled from the open API.
 ## Sources
 * Most methods for this project were learned in SE/COMS 319 at Iowa State University.
 * SVGs used are free [Bootstrap Icons](https://icons.getbootstrap.com/).